The Uninvited (Thunderbirds): Plot

-Scott Tracy (voiced by Shane Rimmer) is flying back to Tracy Island in Thunderbird 1 when he is suddenly attacked by a trio of unidentified fighters.
-Thunderbird 1 is damaged and crash-lands in the Sahara.
-On Tracy Island, Jeff (voiced by Peter Dyneley) dispatches Virgil, Brains and Tin-Tin (voiced by David Holliday, David Graham and Christine Finn) in Thunderbird 2 to rescue Scott.
-In the desert, archaeologists Wilson and Lindsey are returning to their base camp after a fruitless expedition when they come across the shot-down Thunderbird 1.
-Stopping their all-terrain truck and supply trailer, they treat Scott's injuries until Thunderbird 2 arrives.
-Later, with Scott convalescent and Thunderbird 1 repaired by Brains, Wilson and Lindsey reveal that they were searching for the lost pyramid of Pharaoh Khamandides.
-The International Rescue team head back to Tracy Island the next day.
+Scott Tracy is flying back to Tracy Island in Thunderbird 1 when he is suddenly attacked by a trio of unidentified fighters.
+Thunderbird 1 is damaged and crash-lands in the Sahara sand dunes.
+Jeff dispatches Virgil, Brains and Tin-Tin in Thunderbird 2 to rescue Scott.
+In the desert, Scott is found by archaeologists Wilson and Lindsey in their all-terrain truck and supply trailer; they administer first aid to Scott and radio International Rescue to give coordinates to Thunderbird 2.
+With Scott convalescent and Thunderbird 1 repaired by Brains, Wilson and Lindsey explain that they are searching for the legendary lost pyramid of Khamandides.

-Wilson and Lindsey resume their journey, but frustration gets the better of Wilson.
-Driving too fast, he causes the coupling between the truck and the trailer to snap.
-The trailer rolls down a slope and explodes, destroying nearly all of the men's food, water and fuel and damaging their radio.
-They use the truck's remaining fuel to travel to a waterhole 40 miles away but arrive to find it bone-dry.
-As a last, desperate resort, the men use the failing radio to send out a distress call to International Rescue.
-Alan Tracy (voiced by Matt Zimmerman) has just relieved John (voiced by Ray Barrett) as space monitor on Thunderbird 5 when he picks up Wilson and Lindsey's faint transmission.
+The next day, the International Rescue group return to Tracy Island, as Wilson and Lindsey continue their search, but frustration gets the better of Wilson.
+He drives the jeep too fast, causing their supplies trailer to break lose; it overturns, slides down a sand dune and explodes, destroying all of the men's food, water and fuel and damaging their radio.
+They use the truck's remaining fuel to travel to a nearby oasis but discover that it has long since dried up.
+As a last, desperate resort, the men use the failing radio to send out a SOS call to International Rescue.
+Alan Tracy is relieving John as space monitor on Thunderbird 5 when they pick up Wilson and Lindsey's distress call.
 Jeff dispatches Scott in Thunderbird 1 to find and rescue the men.